itsnotajulius/NodeJS/NPM/ExpressNPM.md

 Before installing, [download and install Node.js](https://nodejs.org/en/download/).
 Node.js 0.10 or higher is required.

-If this is a brand new project, make sure to create a `package.json` first with the [`npm init` command](https://docs.npmjs.com/creating-a-package-json-file).
+Make sure to create a `package.json` first with the [`npm init` command](https://docs.npmjs.com/creating-a-package-json-file).

 Installation is done using the